 One of the ways you can keep track of deadlines is using multiple calendar reminders on paper, on your cell phone, and computer.
 Now, you have no excuse to miss a deadline.
-Also, give myself room in case of emergencies just in case you cannot complete a goal in time.
+Also, give yourself room in case of emergencies just in case you cannot complete a goal in time.
 If this happens don’t beat yourself over it.
 Sometimes you need to revise your plan.
 Another way to stay on track is to create weekly and monthly check-in to analyze the entire list of goals you created.
 Once you do this a couple of times it will become easier to achieve your goals.

 Most of us have many things that we want to achieve in our career.
 Sometimes it is a bit overwhelming.
 You may decide to use myIDP tool in one sitting, but I believe you will be happier working on it over a span of a few weeks.
 Here’s what I did:

 myIDP 4 Week Breakdown:

 1. Brainstorm: Use The Power Hour to get ready for myIDP (Week 1: daily).